grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 This synchronization mecanism is implemented in a generic way in the [GUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/GUI.h) class, which defines  the `uiItem` class as the basic synchronizable memory zone, then grouped in a list controlling the same zone from different GUI instances.
 The `uiItem::modifyZone` method is used to change the `uiItem` state at reception time, and `uiItem::reflectZone`will be called to refect a new value, and can change the Widget layout for instance, or send a message (OSC, MIDI...).

-All classes that need to use this synchronization mechanism will have to subclass the `GUI` class, which keeps all of them at runtime in a global `GUI::fGuiList` variable.
+All classes needing to use this synchronization mechanism will have to subclass the `GUI` class, which keeps all of them at runtime in a global `GUI::fGuiList` variable.

 Finally the static `GUI::updateAllGuis()` synchronization method will have to be called regularly, in the application or plugin event management loop, or in a periodic timer for instance.